AllenJohnn/Fake-News-Analysis/README.md

 1.Download and extract the dataset.

-2.Download the script file fake_news.py (your provided code).
+2.Download the script file fake_news.py.

 3.Place True.csv and Fake.csv in the same folder as the script.